RobGraham/Flyt/docs/FUNCTIONS.md

 <br/>

 ## .children() ##
-The children function will return all of the child elements of the currently selected element, or the first element in the collection.
+The children function will return all of the child elements of the collection.

 	_f("div").children();

 <br/>

 ## .parent() ##
-The parent function will return the currently selected elements parent node, or the first element in the collection.
+The parent function will return all parent elements in the collection.

 	_f("div").parent();